 For a long time, my oldest daughter had a tendency to be a “D” with a secondary “I,” and she wanted to make her choices autonomously.
 Tammy and I learned that it worked well if we gave her two satisfactory options for something and allowed her to choose one.
 She would win, and we would get what we wanted.
 Everyone was happy.
 But if we hadn’t understood that our child was a “D” personality and had demanded she do things instead of giving her the ability to have some control, we could have set ourselves up for a lot of frustration, stress and rebellion.

 Do you want to have a really great marriage?
 Learn each other’s personalities and respond to each other accordingly.
 I’m very extroverted and outgoing, while my wife is the exact opposite—she’s very introverted and more cautious, calculating and task-oriented.
 We’ve had to understand and accept each other’s personality styles.
 She gives me the flexibility to travel the world as needed and to go out and meet people, but she doesn’t necessarily want to go to all of the events I attend.
-Yet she’s OK with my going, and I don’t insist she join me every time because we’ve figured out each other’s models for viewing the world.
+She’s OK with my going, and I don’t insist she join me every time, because we’ve figured out each other’s models for viewing the world.
 It produces a win for both of us and makes for a great relationship.

-Rohm’s website (Personality-Insights.com) offers many great tools, including personality tests for your whole family—even for children as young as 4.
+Rohm’s website offers many great tools, including personality tests for your whole family—even for children as young as 4.
 Most of the tests are a series of simple questions (some tests with as few as 12) that can help you understand how to best respond to your family members.
 I suggest you explore his website and select the tools that will be most advantageous for you and your family.

 As you study the personality types I’ve described, you will be able to identify the styles of people you interact with professionally.
 Understanding the personality of your difficult teammate, for example, might help you relate to that person in such a way that you see a marked improvement in how you work together.
-And understanding the different personalities in any audience will enable you to customize your presentation to connect
+And understanding the different personalities in any audience will enable you to customize your presentation to connect with everyone.

 I think you’ll see a dramatic increase in your results once you begin to understand the personalities of the people in your world.